Canadian Crude Quality Technical Association - Our History

 To facilitate the resolution of common crude oil quality issues by establishing direct lines of communications among crude oil stakeholders.

 To provide a forum for the presentation and consideration of proposals for industry projects related to any aspect of crude oil quality.

 To improve industry knowledge and awareness of crude oil quality through the cooperative exchange of technical information among industry sectors.

 The CCQTA is careful to stay clear of commercial issues, concentrating instead upon the technical.

 The CCQTA is a non-profit organization, registered under the Societies Act of Alberta.
-It does not have permanent employees, but rather utilizes a volunteer Board of Directors of six to ten members.
+It does not have permanent employees, but rather utilizes a volunteer Board of Directors of six to fifteen members.
 The directors are from member companies and, as a minimum, represent producers, refiners, pipeline companies and additive suppliers, plus a director to represent other segments not mentioned above.